 The team walked and biked between locations, using a bicycle child trailer to haul their equipment.
 In addition to the sound monitoring gear, they also needed traffic counting equipment as well as general supplies such as data sheets and clip boards.

 Monitoring and Modeling

 Highly sensitive noise meters were activated at 15-minute intervals recording the minimum, maximum, and average decibel levels.
 While monitoring the noise, the team also counted the traffic volumes that create the noise.
 The traffic count is then entered into the computerized traffic noise model and the result is compared to the sound collected to confirm the accuracy within +/- 3 decibels.
 Once it is determined that the model and noise data gathered are consistent, the team can add the proposed roadway design and projected traffic to the model to predict future noise levels after the project is in place.
-The goal of the modeling is to determine if traffic noise impacts will occur, and to evaluate and recommend mitigation if so.
+The goal of the modeling is to determine if traffic noise impacts will occur and if so, evaluate and recommend mitigation.

 Challenges to the Exercise

 Weather and wind conditions presented a challenge to the noise monitoring efforts.
 The team carried a weather vane that captures wind speed, temperature, and humidity, all of which factor into the noise measurements.
 The presence of too much wind sound can affect the accuracy of the data collected.